Postal Worker Tells CBS 2 Staffing Issues Due To Federal Leave, Prioritization Of Package Delivery Are In Part To Blame For Persistent Mail Problems

 O’Shea hopes to speak with Morgan soon, and the anonymous carrier has some questions for Morgan too.

 “I hear he’s a no-type-of-nonsense of guy,” the carrier said.
 “But I would lie to ask him how he’d fix people not coming to work.
-That’s the number-one thing he needs to fix.”MORE NEWS: With Tornado-Damaged Houses Left Behind, Volunteers Step In To Keep Burglars Away
+That’s the number-one thing he needs to fix.”MORE NEWS: 1 Man Dead, 2 Injured After Shooting In Wentworth Gardens

-Kozlov reached out to the Postal Service to ask if they were investigating any abuse of that 600-hour leave and if they were prioritizing packages over letters.
-A spokesperson said they were compiling information and would get back to her later this week.
+Kozlov reached out to the Postal Service to ask if it was investigating any abuse of that 600-hour leave and if they were prioritizing packages over letters.
+A spokesperson said they were compiling information and would respond later this week.